 When it comes to an e-bike, 1000 watt power seems like a lot.
 Those super powerful e-bikes work a lot like cars.
 Just as cars with more power can accelerate quickly, e-bikes with maximum power could also accelerate fast and carry more weight up a steep hill.

 Another important concept in e-bikes is energy.
 While acceleration is all about power, energy is all about range.
 E-bikes are direct when it comes to energy, unlike cars that use stored electric power to get the energy to move forward.
 Energy is stored in the e-bike’s battery and an e-bike usually feeds on the batteries to create energy to carry the weight of its rider.

 What is e-bike mileage?

 Just like for cars, mileage varies from e-bike to e-bike.
-Most e-bikes demonstrate 2000 MPGe (miles per gallon of gasoline equivalent).
-MPGge is a measure of the average distance traveled per unit of energy consumed (source).
+Most e-bikes demonstrate 2000 MPGe (miles per gallon of gasoline-equivalent).
+MPGe is a measure of the average distance traveled per unit of energy consumed (source).
 This makes most electric bikes more efficient with using their electric charge than a Tesla Model S.

-But If you want to calculate your range, you need to keep in mind your travel speed, the distance, e-bike type and lots of other factors.
+But If you want to calculate your range, you need to keep in mind your travel speed, distance, e-bike type, and lots of other factors.
 A typical number is between 15 to 20 miles per hour.
-This means that on an average e-bike (a low end city model, for example) you would not go much further than 30 miles on a full charge.
+This means that on an average e-bike (a low-end city model, for example) you would not go much further than 30 miles on a full charge.

 So, if you are planning to do long rides on your e-bike with full power, you will need to accurately plan your trip.
 To travel far, you will likely have to pedal along the way and not just use your battery on full power all the time.